Summary

 The OAuth Client feature allows external applications to connect to Planhat and interact with Planhat data, on behalf of a user, after they give permission, without sharing passwords

-You could use a Planhat OAuth Client to connect to an external AI provider's LLM via Planhat's MCP Server
+You could use a Planhat OAuth Client to connect to an external AI provider's LLM via Planhat's MCP server

-In another use case example, if you are a developer at an integration partner, you could could build an OAuth application so customers can authorize access and let that tool read and process their Planhat data
+In another use case example, if you are a developer at an integration partner, you could could build an OAuth application where customers can authorize access and let that tool read and process their Planhat data

 Permissions can be set within the OAuth Client, or you can have "dynamic permissions" that are configured per user authorization.
 User Roles and OAuth scopes also limit permissions